ifeegoo/BackGitLabUp/README.md

 `java -jar BackGitLabUp.jar -backup http://gitlab.ifeegoo.com v4 3A2xw68rjjf37Sevnwsx SSH`
 `java -jar BackGitLabUp.jar -backup http://gitlab.com v4 3A2xw68rjjf5k26vnwsx SSH`

-### Step 5: Execute 2nd shell command in your Terminal on macOS to clone all Git repositories.
+> Execute 2nd shell command in your Terminal on macOS to clone all Git repositories.

 Before you do this step, please check the `BackGitLabUp.sh` file carefully to make sure the data of Git repositories exactly right, the URLs and total account, and then you can execute the following command.

 `sh BackGitLabUp.sh`

-And then you can see this:
+**Situation B: Just to back up the Git repositories with specific Group**

+> Execute 1st shell command in your Terminal on macOS to fetch the data of all Git repositories under the specific.

+Use `java -jar BackGitLabUp.jar` `[-backup]` `[GitLabURL]` `[GitLabAPIVersion]` `[GitLabGroupID]` `[GitLabPrivateToken]` `[GitLabRepositoryAccessType]` to fetch data of all GitLab git repositories, and then we can get the BackGitLabUp.sh file.

+`java -jar BackGitLabUp.jar -backup http://192.168.11.11/gitlab v3 13135 aC4xVWx13wfs5a9xeyfA HTTP`
+`java -jar BackGitLabUp.jar -backup http://gitlab.ifeegoo.com v4 24136 3A2xw68rjjf37Sevnwsx SSH`
+`java -jar BackGitLabUp.jar -backup http://gitlab.com v4 17888 3A2xw68rjjf5k26vnwsx SSH`

+> Execute 2nd shell command in your Terminal on macOS to clone all Git repositories.

+Before you do this step, please check the `BackGitLabUp.sh` file carefully to make sure the data of Git repositories exactly right, the URLs and total account, and then you can execute the following command.

+`sh BackGitLabUp.sh`

+### References

 ### NOTE